Thomas Round: Later years and retirement

 Throughout his career, Round continued to give concerts and to sing in oratorio and recitals.
 He was frequently heard on BBC radio, including the Friday Night Is Music Night programme, and his television performances included several operas, listed in the filmography below.
 In November 1995, he celebrated fifty years as a professional singer with a three-day opera event in the Lake District at which Adams also appeared.

-In 1980, Round took up sailing as a hobby, together with his son Ellis, and in 1988, he and his wife moved from London to Bolton-le-Sands on the Lancashire coast, where he enjoyed sailing on Lake Windermere.
+In 1980, Round took up sailing as a hobby, together with his son Ellis, and in 1988, he and his wife moved from London to Bolton-le-Sands on the Lancashire coast, where he enjoyed sailing on Windermere.
 Round maintained his interest in Gilbert and Sullivan and their works and served as president of the Marton Operatic Society and vice-president of The Gilbert and Sullivan Society (London).
 Until 2006, Round was also honorary president of the University of York Gilbert and Sullivan Society.
 In 2006, he became the president of Lancaster & District Choral Society, serving until 2015.
 He also appeared many times at the annual International Gilbert and Sullivan Festival performing, lecturing and meeting with Gilbert and Sullivan enthusiasts well into his 90s.
 He published a biography in 2002.
 Round's wife Alice died in 2010; the couple were married for 72 years.

-Round died two weeks before his 101st birthday, on 2 October 2016.
+Round died at age 100, on 2 October 2016.